Thousands work behind the scenes to keep Yellowstone running

-CODY, Wyoming (Reuters) - For more than a decade, Richard Ranc has worked a summer job emptying trash cans, cleaning restrooms and performing minor repairs.
+CODY, Wyo., July 15 (Reuters) - For more than a decade, Richard Ranc has worked a summer job emptying trash cans, cleaning restrooms and performing minor repairs.
 The work comes with some of the most spectacular views in America, but there’s always the risk of bear attack.

 “I go from contrasting mountain forests to mud volcanoes to lakeside shorelines,” said Ranc, a seasonal maintenance worker whose daily truck route takes him on a 110-mile (180-km) round-trip journey through the scenic splendor of Yellowstone National Park.